What is a BEO at Events? A Complete Guide to Banquet Event Orders

 Beverage Service

-While the bar specifications might not be as obvious to guests, it's important to clarify the type of bar you're servicing for your team.
+It may happen that the bar specifications might not be as obvious to guests.
+For this reason, it's important to clarify the type of bar you're servicing for your team.

 The three types of bars your event can have are: